-In spite of an enormous amount of research, I could not help feeling a certain amount of culture shock as we were transported from the airport to our hotel in Old Delhi.
+In spite of an enormous amount of research and horrendous visa process, I could not help feeling a certain amount of culture shock as we were transported from the airport to our hotel in Old Delhi.
 Traffic was gridlocked and there were no lanes, so taxis, buses, and private vehicles all played a game of chicken, beeping their horns and inching closer, then sneaking in just before getting bumped.
 I’m pretty sure I gasped out loud a few times, but if accused I’ll deny it.
 We didn’t see any accidents, but I did take note that most of the cars had dents and scratches.

 We passed the beautiful avenue where all the embassies are located and the Gate of India in New Delhi.
 There was some kind of military parade going on

 Upon arriving at the Red Fort in Old Delhi, our taxi circled around and then pulled over.
 He got out, crossed the narrow street, and started talking to a man with a rickshaw.
 He came back, took our luggage out and heaved it into the back of the rickshaw, without asking us.

 He then tried to explain to us that it’s impossible to drive to our hotel, which is in the middle of Old Delhi.
 The roads are too narrow for cars to go through, he informed.
 He more or less pushed us into the rickshaw which immediately took off, again, without asking or speaking to us.